Dev21102/Dev21102.Mino.com/README.md

-# U WOT M8?
-DOGE!!!
+# OFFICIAL DOGECOIN 2 SITE
-# testing website m8
+# Welcome To The Site
 ----------------
 WELCOME TO THE DOGECOIN 2 WEBSITE
 THE LINK FOR THE DOGECOIN 2 GAME IS: https://dogeminer2.com/play/